The Best Quiet Alternatives For a Treadmill In An Apartment

 The Best Quiet Alternatives For a Treadmill

-The most obvious alternative is an elliptical trainer.
+The most obvious alternative to a treadmill is an elliptical trainer.
 It’s the closest thing to a treadmill without being a treadmill.
-The movement pattern (running) is very similar as on a treadmill.
+The movement pattern (walking/running) is very similar to a treadmill.
 It’s not exactly the same but if you’re looking for a good cardio workout, it’s close enough.
 If you’re training for an actual running race, it’s a bit off but, it’s still closer than any other cardio machine.

 Find the best home gym elliptical trainer here.

 • Spin bike: This is the type you see in group classes at commercial gyms.
 The seating position is very bent over.
-This is the best for high intensity workouts.
+This is the best for high-intensity workouts.
+Generally very quiet, with some brake noise.

 • Upright bike: Upright bikes are very similar to spin bikes.
 The seating position is quite adjustable so you can choose a more or less aggressive seating position.
 The resistance is often magnetic which feels a bit different than the brake on the spin bike.
-An upright bike is good for high intensity workouts and slightly less intensive ones.
+An upright bike is good for high-intensity workouts and slightly less intensive ones.
+The magnetic resistance makes upright bikes a really quiet option.

 • Fan bike: A fan bike has a big fan to create resistance.
 The seating position is usually not very bent over but working out on one is very tough.